jaspervdj/talks/2017-uofmd-practical-haskell/slides.md

 Is `new` enough or do we also need a `close`?

-Haskell is garbage collect, but...
+Haskell is garbage collected, but...

 . . .